preciousajorgba/Zuri_cdt/README.md

 1. Another member of the team already developed a module to calculation time taken from one distance to another, you can simulate the result from this module (You don't need to develop this module, just simulate the results from the module in minutes).
 2. Your module knows the following: 1. the speed of the machine 2. the distance between a - b (in miles), and 3. the expected time it will take to get from a - b (calculate expected time by using speed and distance).
 3. the above speed, distance and time taken cannot be hardcoded into your module because point a and b are never fixed

+## 2. peauli_task_02.py
+A Cascading palindromic class using oop principles.